IAMOGTABA/TSM-GR/README.md

 ## User Roles

-- **Admin**: Can manage users, create/edit/delete tasks, assign tasks, access all system features
+- **Admin**: Can manage all users, create/edit/delete all tasks, assign tasks to anyone, access all system features
 - **Employee**: Can view and update assigned tasks, create subtasks, use messaging system

 ## Screenshots